tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LP_10_Ins_PCA.md

   ![Using StandardScaler](Images/using-standardscaler.png)

-* Once the features are standardized, PCA can be used to reduce the number of features of a dataset.
-First a PCA model should be created specifying the final number of features on the `n_components` parameter.
+* Once the features are standardized, PCA can be used to reduce the number of features in the dataset.
+First a PCA model should be created specifying the final number of features in the `n_components` parameter.
 In this demo, the features are reduced from `4` to `2`.

   ```python
   pca = PCA(n_components=2)
   ```

-Tell to students, that after dimensionality reduction, we get as a results a smaller set of dimensions called _principal components_, there isn’t a particular meaning assigned to each principal component, the new components are just the two main dimensions of variation that contains most of the information in the original dataset.

 * After creating the PCA model, we apply dimensionality reduction on the scaled dataset.

   ```python
   iris_pca = pca.fit_transform(iris_scaled)
   ```

+Tell students, that after dimensionality reduction, we get as a results a smaller set of dimensions called _principal components_, there isn’t a particular meaning assigned to each principal component, the new components are just the two main dimensions of variation that contains most of the information in the original dataset.

 * The resulting principal components, are transformed into a DataFrame to be used next to fit the K-Means algorithm.
 You can see that principal component values has no direct relation with the values in the original dataset, they can be seen as a reduced representation of the original data.